pitrak13/Deploy-to-Azure/README.md

-On push to this repo:
+On push to this repository:
 - Auto deploy to Azure

 https://pp-pong.azurewebsites.net/